Arize-ai/phoenix/README.md

-# arize-toolbox
-Arize ML Observability in a notebook
+# Arize in a Notebook